Best Nearly New Car Deals - November 2023

 When is the best time to buy nearly new cars?

-The most likely times to find a dealer with a stock of nearly new cars is March or September when the number plate changes.
-This is when dealers want to shift the greatest number of cars to earn their sales bonuses, so pre-registering cars is common to boost those figures.
+The most likely times to find a dealer with a stock of nearly new cars is March or September, as this is when the number plate change takes place.
+This is also when dealers want to shift the greatest number of cars to earn their sales bonuses, so pre-registering cars is common to boost those figures.
 Visiting a dealer a few days after the start of these months can yield plenty of nearly new cars going at keen prices.

 Dealers also have monthly targets to achieve, so a visit at the beginning of any month may well find several nearly new cars lingering that were registered to meet the previous month’s target.

 Another happy hunting time for nearly new bargains is when a particular model is about to be replaced by a new version.
-Dealers don’t want old generation versions hanging around and taking up space they need for the all-new car, so they’ll be keen to strike a deal on any nearly new cars.
-If you’re happy with the outgoing model rather than the very latest model, it’s an opportunity to haggle for a very good deal.
+Dealers don’t want old generation cars hanging around and taking up space they need for the all-new model, so they’ll be keen to strike a deal on any nearly new cars.
+If you’re happy with the outgoing model rather than the very latest version, it’s an opportunity to haggle for a very good deal.

 One other place to find nearly new cars are some of the larger car supermarkets.
 If a dealer has ended up with a large number of nearly new cars it needs to sell in a hurry, they sometimes pass them on to car supermarkets to save themselves the hassle.